What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

 • Obstructive sleep apnoea.

-Firstly, it's sensible to check that bed-wetting is not being caused by medications being taken.
-Read the information that came with any medicines you’re taking, and consult a pharmacist.
+Bedwetting can be uncomfortable and distressing, so it is natural that many people’s first question is ‘how can I stop urinating at night?’.
+Before you visit a doctor, it is sensible to check that bedwetting is not being caused by medications being taken.
+Read the information that came with any medicines you’re taking and consult a pharmacist.
 Sometimes, a simple change in when you take your medicine can help reduce symptoms.

-Some medicines prescribed for the following conditions can cause nocturia and nocturnal enuresis:
+Some medicines prescribed for the following conditions can cause nocturia and nocturnal enuresis in adults:

 • Heart and kidney disorders